 One of the most appealing aspects of the JBL Bar 5.1 is the design.
 The sound bar can transform from a regular 3.1 into a 5.1 surround sound setup that delivers audio effects enveloping the room.

 It is one of the best wireless home theater system that has a matte finish that blends in subtly with your interior.
 It will match well with other equipment you have in your setup and won’t steal the focus.
 The 40-inch soundbar is compatible with larger sized TVs and the sub complements the audio effects of the soundbar.
 Both ends of the soundbar can be detached to become smaller rear speakers to round out the system.

-All the connections can be found on the back of the soundbar.
+All the connections can be found on the back of the main soundbar and on the top are buttons for power, volume and input source.
 Your audio input settings are displayed on the front in the form of bright indicator lights and a small display screen.

-The soundbar can be wall-mounted, but our experts suggest just placing it on a flat countertop for easy access when you want to detach the rear speakers.
-You also get the remote control for your system included with your purchase.
+The soundbar can be wall-mounted, but our experts suggest to just placing on a flat countertop for easy access when you want to detach the rear speakers.
+You also get the remote with buttons for power, volume, bass levels, and other HDMI input settings for your system included with your purchase.

 Features of the JBL Bar 5.1

 To get an accurate JBL Bar 5.1 review, our audio team has tested the sound quality of the JBL Bar 5.1 surround by putting it to the test in two common categories: movie and music.

 After choosing a film with plenty of audio effects, we found that the bass levels were impressive, but nowhere near as efficient as the tweeters.
 All the high notes were accentuated and the dialogue was crystal clear.
 If you set the subwoofer bass level at the maximum effect, you will find yourself pleasantly enveloped in fully balanced sound.